WojciechMatuszewski/cloudflare-mcp-server-client-example/README.md

   - All is good, but the library lacks documentation.
 The "implicitness" of the `mcpState` is quite concerning to me.

     - I mean, I like that the library handles that end-to-end, but when you look [at the example](https://github.com/cloudflare/agents/tree/main/examples/mcp-client), you might need to spend some time figuring out _how_ that state is updates and that library manages those updates!

+- The OAuth discovery implemented in the `modelcontextprotocol` library _might_ be incompatible with the _StreamableHTTP_ protocol.
+To be investigated.